 Roses, a feathery tree and other elegant accessories on the white table cover contribute to the bedroom's serene vibe.

 A holiday message brightens a mirror in the guest bathroom.

-The charming stone exterior attracted Deserae and Derek Crafts to this 1870 schoolhouse, which they bought in 2003.
+The charming stone exterior attracted the homeowners to this 1870 schoolhouse.
 In addition to a school, it had served as a home and a bed-and-breakfast, so the structure had gone through multiple renovations.
 Seasoned do-it-yourselfers, the couple continued with the changes, tearing down a wall to connect the living room to the sitting room, replacing too-brittle wood floors with reclaimed maple from a gymnasium and remodeling the kitchen with $2,500 cabinets found on Craigslist.